Feeling somewhat frustrated during lockdown 3.0 in the UK, I picked up Robert Heinlein’s Time Enough for Love to read again.

 Okay, I thought, I can do a few of these.
 But not enough.

-As a reminder, Sonnet 18 is the one that starts, “Shall I compare thee to a summer’s day…” and after spending a bit of time familiarising myself with the content, meaning and structure of the famous sonnet, the time had come to have a go at writing my own.
+After spending some time familiarising myself with the content, meaning and structure of this famous sonnet, the time had come to have a go at writing my own.
 All I needed was one stanza of three quatrains with a rhyming couplet at the end and all in iambic pentameter.

 Eh?
-It sounded way harder than solving an equation…and it was.
+It sounded way harder than solving an equation—and it was.
 But I was excited by the structural element and my eager fingers were poised over the keyboard.

 Not long into the task, I realised my creativity was also on lockdown.
-So I decided that for my first time writing a sonnet it would need to be a pastiche of Sonnet 18, and therefore Shakespearean, but with a theme inspired by life as we know it, and therefore Covidian.
+So I decided that for my first go at writing a sonnet it would need to be a pastiche of Sonnet 18, and therefore Shakespearean, but with a theme inspired by life as we know it, and therefore Covidian.

 And here it is:

 The beady-eyed will note that it is not in strict form, with a broken rule here and there.
-But Shakespeare sometimes did that too — so if anyone asks, I will simply say that the meter is intentionally broken for effect, rather than I couldn’t get it to fit.
+But Shakespeare sometimes did that too—so if anyone asks, I will simply say that the meter is intentionally broken for effect, rather than I couldn’t get it to fit.

+The time has come to tick writing a sonnet off my list.
 But it still won’t get me into that bunker.
 That’s a new problem to analyse.

 If you enjoy the work of Robert Heinlein, read my review of The Door into Summer and its 2021 Japanese film adaption.